-14. Configure the Wireless Network Name (SSID) of the router.
+14. Configure the Wireless Network Name (SSID) of the router for both 2.4GHz and 5GHz bands.
 This name will be used when connecting to your wireless network.
 Click Next to continue

-15. Select the type of wireless security to use.
+15. Select the type of wireless security to use for both 2.4GHz and 5GHz bands.
 Click Next to continue.
 It is recommended to use wireless security to protect your wireless network from any intruders.